3nd3r1/Assignments-Exporter/README.md

 # Assignments-Exporter
+(UNDERWORK do not use!)
- A azure application to export teams assignments
+ A web application that exports teams assignments to some format.

+ TODO:
+ - Better website interface